 Readings of below 30 signal oversold conditions.
 Likewise, technical traders refrain from entering short positions, given the increased risk of price reversing and moving up.

-While using the RSI, it is essential to note that price might remain overbought and oversold condition much longer.
+While using the RSI, it is essential to note that the price might remain overbought and oversold condition much longer.
 It is one of the biggest risks associated with the RSI leading indicator.

 The indicator comes with readings of between 0 and 100.
-Readings above 80 signify overbought conditions while anything under 20 is interpreted as oversold.
+Readings above 80 signify overbought conditions, while anything under 20 is interpreted as oversold.
 Unlike RSI, Stochastic responds much faster to price changes.

-On Balance Volume Indicator
+On Balance Volume

-On Balance Indicator focuses on volume to enable traders to make predictions in the market.
+On Balance Volume Indicator focuses on volume to enable traders to make predictions in the market.
 An increase in a given instrument’s trading volume will often result in the indicator rising, signaling a potential spike in price.

 A decrease in volume in a particular direction would often signify exhaustion, warning of potential price reversal.
 Like other leading indicators, the OBV indicator is prone to false signals, especially during market-moving events resulting in huge volume spikes.